Adore2113/MarsHSim/docs/dev_log.md

     ♡ I decided I'm going to add a panel for the crew information on one side of the status panel and a panel for the alerts on the other side

-    ♡ I'm going to be adding crew scheduling, maintenance, and a few updates, with any complaints or any positive feedback from the crew when things are running well
+    ♡ I'm going to be adding crew scheduling, maintenance, and a few updates, w. any complaints or any positive feedback from the crew when things are running well

-    ♡ I added to the todo list with update alerts to include things like stats evening out (co2 returned to normal range, etc.), buffer gas injections complete, isru pipes retracted, isru pipes deployed
+    ♡ I added to the todo list w. update alerts to include things like stats evening out (co2 returned to normal range, etc.), buffer gas injections complete, isru pipes retracted, isru pipes deployed

 #### Next Session:
     ♡ decide if the middle panel is actually gong to be a mission log and decide what will be split between the mission log updates and the alerts section